Resources Committee Agenda 07-06-2022

 Posted by Tim Prater in Sandgate Community Garden

-The agenda for the Sandgate Parish Council Full Parish Council meeting, to held on 19th April 2022, in Sandgate Library.
+The agenda for the Sandgate Parish Council Extraordinary Parish Council meeting, to held on 24th May 2022, in Sandgate Library.
+The meeting will commence at 6pm.

 We keep a full list of previous Sandgate Parish Council Meeting Agenda and Minutes on this website.
 We publish those agendas a few days before each meeting, and will also post draft minutes in the week after a meeting.